 Although the footprint of the adobe farmhouse is evident and sections of several walls remain standing, the building itself (built in 1909) lacks physical integrity.
-The site as a whole, however, retains moderate integrity of location, setting, and feeling and low integrity of design, materials, and workmanship.
-The ruins at the site face dangers from erosion and other sources of deterioration, including dredging of an irrigation canal less than ten feet west of the farmhouse.
+The site as a whole appears to retain moderate integrity of location, setting, and feeling and low integrity of design, materials, and workmanship.
+The ruins at the site face dangers from erosion and other sources of deterioration, including routine dredging of an irrigation canal less than ten feet west of the farmhouse.
+Additional inventory, documentation, and evaluation is needed to fully evaluate integrity relative to what existed in the past.

-Potential Nationally Significant Sites Associated with Development of the Agricultural Industry, Agricultural Labor, and Agricultural Labor Activism in California and the American West Before 1960
+Sites Associated with Development of the Agricultural Industry, Agricultural Labor, and Agricultural Labor Activism in California and the American West Before 1960

-ARVIN FARM LABOR CENTER (ARVIN FEDERAL CAMP OR WEEDPATCH CAMP) (BAKERSFIELD, CA)
+ARVIN FARM LABOR CENTER (BAKERSFIELD, CA)